-- Reduce regional vehicle miles traveled through ridership growth on high-volume, shared ride services, such as commuter services. - Reduce fleet carbon emissions by 10% from FY2022 baseline by FY2028 through procurement of fuel-efficient vehicles and conversion to alternative fuel sources. - Reduce facility energy consumption by 5% from FY2022 baseline by FY 2028. - Reduce greenhouse gas emissions by 45% between 2022 and 2030; with net zero emissions by 2050. - Reduce the generation of solid waste through the implementation of facility recycling and/or composting programs by June 2023.
+- Reduce regional vehicle miles traveled through ridership growth on high-volume, shared ride services, such as commuter services. - Reduce fleet carbon emissions by 10 percent from FY2022 baseline by FY2028 through procurement of fuel-efficient vehicles and conversion to alternative fuel sources. - Reduce facility energy consumption by 5 percent from FY2022 baseline by FY2028. - Reduce greenhouse gas emissions by 45 percent between FY2022 and FY2030; with net zero emissions by 2050. - Reduce the generation of solid waste through the implementation of facility recycling and/or composting programs by June 2023.

+Chapter 3

-Chapter 3 Service & System Evaluation
+Service and System Evaluation